ivoba-oxid/oxid-sitemap/readme.md

 if you need lower urls set the 3rd param to true: SiteMapGenerator($config, $queries, true)

 Note: This module does not need to be enabled.
-It works right away-
+It works right away.
+Instead of "oxideshop-module" we call this type "oxideshop-addon" since it doesnt need not be copied to source directory.

 ## Todo
 - password protect generate page